azat-co/es6/01-intro.md

 ---

-### ECMAScript (or ES) is a trademarked scripting-language specification standardized by Ecma International in ECMA-262 and ISO/IEC 16262.
+### ECMAScript (or ES) is a trademarked scripting-language specification

+^ ECMAScript was standardized by Ecma International in ECMA-262 and ISO/IEC 16262.

 ---